Geierlay - Suspension Bridge

 - Nearby is the Saar-Hunsrueck-Steig, a 410 km long premium hiking trail.

 Hotel Schmausemühle (our favorite).
 Stay here for a couple of days and explore the area.
 You'll love it!
 Make your booking in advance.
 It's one of the most popular ones due to the location.
 Weekends are often fully booked.
 A delicious breakfast is included.
+Lunch and dinner are also yummy.
+Try a smoked fish or local game.
+We celebrated my birthday in the old mill with family and friends.
+We couldn't have chosen a better place.
 Alternatives if you're too late for a reservation: Hotels near Geierlay Bridge (via TripAdvisor)